Electric Vehicles

 • Anvil Centre Parkade

-• The City charges a fee for the use of its public electric vehicle charging stations.
-This fee allows the City to recover its costs for the operation, maintenance, and expansion of its charging infrastructure.
-Payments can be made through the station network providers, Flo and Blink (formerly Semaconnect).
-All Blink users are requested to use the Blink app only to charge their accounts.
+• The City charges a fee for the use of its public EV charging stations; this allows the City to recover its costs for operation, maintenance, and expansions of the EV charging network.

 Fees at each of the stations vary depending on site characteristics and are as follows: